BrewBlox/brewblox-documentation/docs/user/builder_guide.md

 Not all tools work when multiple parts are selected.

+The other mode is `interact`.
+It is equivalent to using the interact tool, but on every click.

 ## Flow calculations

 Whenever there is a viable route from a liquid source (a kettle or inlet) to a liquid sink (another kettle or inlet), the route and flow speed will be shown.